 The Loyola Institute at Trinity College is dedicated to education and research in theology in the broad Catholic tradition.
 Their central concern is the creative intersection of theology, Church and society.

-Course Level: Scholarship is available to pursue MSc programme.
+Course Level: award is available to pursue MSc programme.

-Study Subject: Scholarship is awarded in Christian Theology at the Loyola Institute, Trinity College Dublin.
+Study Subject: award is awarded in Christian Theology at the Loyola Institute, Trinity College Dublin.

 Both full time and part time applicants to the MPhil in Christian Theology in September 2017 will be eligible for the Dominic Barberi Studentship.
 In the case of a student doing the MPhil over two years the award will be a total of 8,000 euro across the two year period with 4,000 euro paid per annum (should a student not continue into the second year no award will be payable).